student carrying out practical in the lab

 Bromination of aromatic rings

 Addition of bromine water to a substance is often used to test for unsaturation in a molecule, for example the addition of bromine water to an unsaturated alkene in a boiling tube will instantly result in the decolourisation of the reddish-brown bromine water.
-In the image below the left-hand test tube contains cyclohexane (C6H12); a saturated hydrocarbon while the right-hand test tube contains cyclohexene (C6H10; an unsaturated hydrocarbon.
+In the image below the left-hand test tube contains cyclohexane (C6H12); a saturated hydrocarbon while the right-hand test tube contains cyclohexene (C6H10); an unsaturated hydrocarbon.

 the image shows the products of the addition of bromine water to cyclohexane and cyclohexene

-If a small amount of bromine water is added to each test tube and then both test tubes are given a quick shake to mix the contents together, then the bromine water is instantly decolourised in the test tube containing the unsaturated cyclohexene while the bromine water stays orange in the test tube containing the saturated cyclohexane.
 It is worth mentioning that the orange colour of the bromine will switch layers in the test tube containing the saturated cyclohexane.
-Halogens such as bromine are more soluble in organic solvents than in water, so when the contents of the test tube are shaken up, although no chemical reaction will occur the majority of the bromine will move into the top less dense organic layer of cyclohexane while the aqueous layer which initially contained the bromine dissolved in it will turn clearer as the bromine dissolves in the cyclohexane layer, this is shown in in the left hand test tube in the image above.
+Halogens such as bromine are more soluble in organic solvents than in water, so when the contents of the test tube are shaken up, although no chemical reaction will occur immediately the majority of the bromine will move into the top less dense organic layer of cyclohexane while the aqueous layer which initially contained the bromine dissolved in it will turn clearer as the bromine dissolves in the organic cyclohexane layer, this is shown in the left hand test tube in the image above.

-mechanism of electrophilic addition of bromine Image shows the results of the reactions of benzene and cyclohexene with bromine
+Image shows the results of the reactions of benzene and cyclohexene with bromine

 equations for the reaction of benzene with bromine